OpenSUSE: The openSUSE Project

-The openSUSE Project is a community project to create, promote, improve and document the openSUSE Linux distribution.
+The openSUSE Project is a community project to create, promote, improve, and document the openSUSE Linux distribution.

-The openSUSE Project community, sponsored by SUSE, Arm, B1-Systems, Tuxedo Computers and others, develops and maintains various distributions based on Linux.
+The openSUSE Project community, sponsored by SUSE and others, develops and maintains various distributions based on Linux.

 Beyond the distributions and tools, the openSUSE Project provides a web portal for community involvement.
 The community develops openSUSE collaboratively with its corporate sponsors through the Open Build Service, openQA, writing documentation, designing artwork, fostering discussions on open mailing lists and in Internet Relay Chat channels, and improving the openSUSE site through its wiki interface.

-The openSUSE Project develops free software and tools and has two main Linux distribution named openSUSE Leap and openSUSE Tumbleweed.
+The openSUSE Project develops free software and tools and has two main Linux distributions named openSUSE Leap and openSUSE Tumbleweed.
 The project has several distributions for specific purposes like MicroOS, which is an immutable operating system that hosts container workloads, and the Kubernetes certified distribution Kubic, which is a multi-purpose standalone and Kubernetes container operating system based on openSUSE MicroOS.
-The project is sponsored by a number of companies and individuals, most notably SUSE, AMD, B1 Systems, Heinlein Support and TUXEDO Computers.
+The project is sponsored by a number of companies and individuals, most notably SUSE, AMD, B1 Systems, Heinlein Support, and TUXEDO Computers.

-The first indication that there should be a community-based Linux distribution called OpenSuSE goes back to a mail of August 3, 2005, in which at the same time the launch of the website opensuse.org was announced.
+The first indication that there should be a community-based Linux distribution called OpenSuSE goes back to a mail of 3 August 2005, in which at the same time the launch of the website opensuse.org was announced.
 This page was available a few days later.
 One day later the launch of the community project was officially announced.

 According to its own understanding, openSUSE is a community that propagates the use of Linux and free software wherever possible.
 Beside a Linux-based distribution it develops tools like the Open Build Service and YaST.
 Collaboration is open to everyone.

 Activities

-The openSUSE Project develops the openSUSE Linux distribution as well as a large number of tools around building Linux distributions like the Open Build Service, KIWI, YaST, openQA, Snapper, Machinery, Portus and more.
+The openSUSE Project develops the openSUSE Linux distribution as well as a large number of tools around building Linux distributions like the Open Build Service, KIWI, YaST, openQA, Snapper, Portus, and more.
 The project annually hosts free software events.
 The community's conference is held at a location in Europe and a summit is held at a location in Asia.